 Aligning PI and Partitioning to the join columns ensures that AMP-local joining via merge join or rowkey-based merge join (partitioned tables) is possible.
 Such a setup is beneficial not only for tactical but also for strategic workloads.

-Did we place a USI on the foreign table of a relation to support the usage of nested joins?
+Did we place a USI on the foreign table of relation to support the usage of nested joins?

 Should we create single join indexes with a PI different from the base table?

-A single table join index with different PI can be helpful in single-AMP queries if Teradata can use the new PI in retrieving steps or joins.
+A single table join index with different PI can be helpful in single-AMP queries if the Optimizer can use the new PI in retrieving steps or joins.
 The join index can also be created as a global join index by not including all required columns in the index but only the ROWIDs of the base table.
 If necessary, the join index and the ROWIDs can be used to access the base table to retrieve the required columns.

 The advantage of a single table join index over a NUSI is that duplicates are allowed, and the rows can still be accessed using ROWHASH.
 A single table join index has further advantages: ROWHASH locking and Group-AMP operations are possible.
 The NUSI, on the other hand, always requires table locks and almost always all-AMP access (single-AMP access when the NUSI matches the primary index columns of its base table).